 - Details about simulation can be found in the course syllabus and on the Simulation E-Space site. - Simulations are planned as face-to-face excursions.
 In the event of an approved excused simulation absence, a supplemental replacement activity will be provided by the FOR.
 This will be reviewed on a case by case basis.
-When possible, simulation requirements will be planned on a students' lab or non clinical day; In the event that your simulation requirement is scheduled on a non-clinical day, students will be notified in advance by the Simulation Coordinator or the Director of Nursing Laboratories as to when their simulation will take place their own preceptor or arrange their own precepted experience.
+When possible, simulation requirements will be planned on a students' lab or non clinical day; In the event that your simulation requirement is scheduled on a non-clinical day, students will be notified in advance by the Simulation Coordinator or the Director of Nursing Laboratories as to when their simulation will take place

+Pre-licensure (Traditional-BSN and ASD) Precepted Clinical Experiences

+Pre-licensure students (Traditional-BSN and ASD) may not complete the NRS 4026 clinical experience on any unit where their family is employed.
+Students may not precept on their unit of employment.
+Oakland University is required to follow the clinical site's policy for obtaining preceptors; students cannot select their own preceptor or arrange their own precepted experience.
 Only clinical hours performed working individually with the assigned preceptor may count as clinical precepted hours in the capstone course.
 Precepting with an individual known to the student is considered a conflict of interest and against SON policy.
 Students assigned to a preceptor known to them should disclose this relationship to the SON Clinical Operations Department for reassignment.
 Precepted students may complete hours during University scheduled breaks or recesses provided they have advanced approval from their Faculty of Record and Clinical Faculty.

-Pre-licensure (Basic-BSN and ASD) Precepted Clinical Experiences

-Pre-licensure students (Basic-BSN and ASD) may not complete the NRS 4026 clinical experience on any unit where their family is employed.
-Students may not precept on their unit of employment.
-Oakland University is required to follow the clinical site's policy for obtaining preceptors; students cannot select